 At $1,299 is when we have our first real decisions to make.
 Would you prefer a display, more performance, or lower performance but more memory and storage capacity?

-If you want a display, you're probably going to look to the 24-inch iMac with the M1 and 7-core GPU.
+If you want the best Mac desktop with a built-in display, you're probably going to look to the 24-inch iMac with the M1 and 7-core GPU — because it's the only one with a built-in display.
 However, you could probably get away with an upgraded M2 Mac mini and buying a display for that.

 One way of thinking about it is that you're effectively paying a premium of around $700 for a 24-inch display over a comparable Mac mini specification.